Okanjo/okanjo-docs/docs/Categories.md

 referenced by a different category.

 ## Caching
-Okanjo rarely makes changes to it's category taxonomy.
-We recommend caching the responses for your application.
+Okanjo internally taxonomies for 15 minutes.
+For most browse-clients, we suggest application-caching the taxonomy tree for the same amount of time.

 # Objects